jboecker/eos430/why-msp430.md

   it with other 5V logic such as some LCD character displays.
-The MSP430 requires a supply voltage of 1.8V to 3.6V, so if you want to interface with 5V logic (such as some LCD character displays), you will need a level shifter.
-The MSP430 Launchpad will supply 3.6V to the controller, so if you want to connect to 3.3V logic, you will need to use another power source.
+The MSP430 requires a supply voltage of 1.8V to 3.6V, so if you want to interface with 5V logic (such as some LCD character displays), you may need a level shifter.
+The MSP430 Launchpad will supply 3.6V to the controller, so if you want to connect to 3.3V logic, you may need to use another power source.

+  Note that driving the common HD44780 based LCD displays should work without a level shifter because (at least according to the first datasheet I found) the controller will read anything above 2.2V as logic high.
+(You can power your 5V LCD directly from USB -- on the Launchpad, look for the two test pads labelled "TP3" and "TP1" next to the USB connector.)

 * The Arduino has a larger community focused on beginners.
 Given the amount and quality of documentation on the web, both platforms